archivesunleashed/archivesunleashed.org/content/cohorts2022-2023/index.md

 * Verónica Benítez-Pérez, Universidad Autónoma del Estado de México, Toluca
 * Alan Colín-Arce, Universidad Autónoma del Estado de México, Toluca
 * Abraham García-Monroy, Universidad Autónoma del Estado de México, Toluca
+* Hejin Shin,  University of Texas at San Antonio

 In analyzing web archives related to human rights and feminist movements, the project will develop a historical analysis of the websites from women’s rights movements in Mexico and Latin America, particularly those focusing on eradicating femicides and gender violence.
 The team will also study how these movements relate to women’s rights movements globally, specifically by comparing language expression.